filmerjarred/mantax/mantasx.md

       - account for more comments loading

+   - Make ban detection work for subscriber only posts
+      - Store cookie on server?
+      - Send bans when author hits reconcile?

+   - make idempotent stored procs for these inserts and updates
+      - or maybe just use the substack ids as primary keys and do upserts?

    - test it works on ASX using grease monkey

-   - record bans and highlights
-      - ✔ author can mark comment as highlighted
-      - trigger process to add ban outcomes
-      - make /highlight idempotent

-   - reconciliation
-      - route ✔
-      - add button to post, archive list, and front-page

    - page feedback
       - mark on page if it's been reconciled / betting window closed